mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 #### Combining the custom_dir and Template Blocks

-Adding a JavaScript library to the `custom_dir` will make it available, but won't include it in the pages generated by MkDocs.
+Adding a JavaScript library to the `custom_dir` will make it available, but won't include it in the pages generated by elstir.
 Therefore, a link needs to be added to the library from the HTML.

 Starting the with directory structure above (truncated):